GreanBeetle/john-rykken/README.md

+*NOTE FOR FRANZ*
+###### In the browser, navigate to the "Plain English" section of this website.
+Authentication functionality is available there.
+I kept it minimal: sign up, log in, log out, add username.

 # johnrykken.com

 ### April 27, 2018

 ### _John Rykken_

 This is my personal website.
 I am building it with Ruby, Rails, and Javascript, using Bulma for the CSS framework, and incorporating a variety of Ruby Gems for everything from authentication to admin functionality.
 Generally speaking, I'm aiming for a simple, dark-themed UI and a smooth, intuitive UX.
 Eventually, this site will have five different sections.
 They are: